Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: LandmarksMilitaryWar of 1812.
 In addition, it is included in the Lighthouses series list.
 A significant historical year for this entry is 1810.

 Location.
 42° 12.296′ N, 70° 42.969′ W. Marker is near Scituate, Massachusetts, in Plymouth County.
-Marker is on Lighthouse Road.
+It is on Lighthouse Road.
 Marker is on the lighthouse grounds, roughly 100 feet northwest of the lighthouse itself.
 The lighthouse is at Cedar Point, on the north side of the entrance to Scituate harbor and 20 miles southeast of Boston, Massachusetts.
 Touch for map.
 Marker is in this post office area: Scituate MA 02066, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Italian Freighter Etrusco (within shouting distance of this marker); “Don’t Give Up The Ship”
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: The Italian Freighter Etrusco (within shouting distance of this marker); “Don’t Give Up The Ship”

 Paid Advertisement